 Architects and the designers of our surroundings are the driving force behind the design and development of our built environment.
 Whether they are designing new buildings, giving a new lease of life to existing ones, developing urban spaces, landscapes or contemporary interiors, architects have a profound influence on all our lives.

 Kent’s Master of Architecture (MArch) programme is a two-year (known as Stage four and Stage five) full-time undergraduate professional programme focused on architectural design.
 It forms the second part of the UK’s traditional five-year continuum of professional undergraduate education in architecture leading, for graduates with the required exemptions from professional examinations, toward registration in the UK as an ‘Architect’.

 Kent’s MArch architecture programme is validated by the Royal Institute of British Architects (RIBA), and the award is prescribed by the Architects' Registration Board (ARB) as giving exemption from part two of their professional examinations.
 The MArch well-positions its graduates to continue after the degree to a part three programme in architecture and professional practice.

 Graduates from the MArch are able to take the ARB/RIBA part three examination after amassing a minimum of 24 months recorded office-based work experience, 12 months of which must be in the UK.

 Fees and funding

-For the purposes of higher education and professional qualification, Part 1 and Part 2 architecture programmes are funded for UK students as a five-year continuum, leading to the conclusion of Part 2.
-Local authority contributions are likely to be at an undergraduate, funding level for the Part 2 MArch programme.
+For the purposes of higher education and professional qualification, part one and part two architecture programmes are funded for UK students as a five-year continuum, leading to the conclusion of part two.
+Local authority contributions are likely to be at an undergraduate, funding level for the part two MArch programme.